Sentiment Moving Average

-It bears similarities with Sentiment Analysis as Technical Indicators are used to guess the opinions of other investors.
-For example, a large volume with increasing price could signify that investors are largely positive and bullish about the asset.
+Technical Analysis bears similarities with Sentiment Analysis as Technical Indicators can be used to guess the opinions of other investors through their actions.
+For example, a large volume with increasing price could signify that the investors are largely positive and bullish about the asset.

-As such, Technical Indicator is a proxy for Sentiment Analysis.
+As such, Technical Indicators is a proxy for Sentiment Analysis.

 Strategies to be Compared

-The basis of both strategies is when the short-term moving average is above the long-term moving average, the asset price is on an upward path.
+The basis of both strategies is when the short term (price) moving average is above the long term (price) moving average, the asset price is in an upward path.
 Hence, we want to follow the trend and long the asset.
 Conversely, we want to short the asset in the other case.

-The difference between the strategies is that B has additional entry and exit conditions for when the sentiment data does not agree with the moving average condition.
-A 2-day average is used here to smooth out noise which could cause the strategy to change positions constantly.
+The difference between the strategies is that B has additional entry and exit conditions if the sentiment moving average data does not agree with the (price) moving average condition.

 Sentiment data from the FinSentS API will be used for the comparison of the 2 strategies.
 A1, A2, B1, B2 are selected to be 5, 4, 6, 7 respectively for Strategy B.